Age-Related Macular Degeneration Treatment in Loveland, CO

 • Issues with retinal blood vessels

-• detached or torn retina
+• A detached or torn retina

 • Detachment or aging of the vitreous gel inside the eye